faenrandir/a_careful_examination/documents/miscellaneous/response-to-ogden-chapter.md

 - Brigham Young and other early leaders reaffirmed this location.
 - Primary documentation is limited due to gaps in early recordkeeping.
 - D&C 116 identifies Adam-ondi-Ahman in Missouri as a key post-Edenic location.

+*disclaimer: this is a topic I have been studying for decades, but I used chatgpt in focused ways to help me formulate and better articulate my response, as well as condense some of my arguments.
+I take full responsibility for the contents of the essay.*